github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

     get_payload_request(request)
     verify_webhook_signature

-    # This Quickstart example uses the repository name in the webhook with
+    # This tutorial example uses the repository name in the webhook with
     # command line utilities.
 For security reasons, you should validate the
     # repository name to ensure that a bad actor isn't attempting to execute
     # arbitrary commands or inject false repository names.
 If a repository name